SkillsUnion/tamkeen-software/docs/2-fullstack/firebase/firebase-storage.md

 If you want to test out the application on your machine you will need to have registered an Application on Firebase with Realtime Database and Storage activated.

+To get the Firebase Credentials needed for our app to run, go to Project Settings -> Your app (adding an app if you haven't using the "Add App" and choose Web App) -> and check "npm" in the SDK setup and configuration option.
+You will get details such as the apiKey, authDomain, databaseURL, etc.

 Use the `sample.env` within the application to create an `.env` file with your Firebase credentials.
 With this in mind if you want to run the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `npm run dev`.
 Then open a browser of your choice and navigate to  http://localhost:5173.